Lexers

 (e.g. _token_kinds: Vec<(TokenKind, bool)>

-succesful match where finish flag is true.
+on the first successful match where the finish flag is true.

 Lexical disambiguation

-Strategy | Default LR | Default GLR | Can be disabled in LR | Can dis.
-GLR | Impl.
+Strategy | Default LR | Default GLR | Can be disabled in LR | Can be disabled in GLR | Impl.
 In |

 ---|---|---|---|---|---|